Fukko Shinto: History

 After Buddhism was introduced to Japan in the 5th century AD, it existed at various times both in coexistence and confrontation with Shinto, but with the Taika Reforms a peaceful relationship was established between the two.
 As the Buddhist sects Tendai and Shingon developed at the end of the Heian period, they were no longer merely coexisting, but a syncretistic blending of the religions began to take shape.
 Shinto, which also came to be known as "Kodō" (the old way), is one of the few religions that has continued to retain its animistic character, and unlike Buddhism and Christianity sanctions Sacred scripture with rules and doctrine.
 Shinto theology was therefore very difficult to formulate.
 As a result, Buddhist theory was used to explain the deities of Shinto.

 During the Edo period, Kamo no Mabuchi drew attention to the existence of ancient Shinto in his book "Kokuikō", and Motoori Norinaga, taking note of this, then completed his major work "Kojikiden", a commentary on Kojiki.
 In "Naobi no Mitama", contained in its first volume, Norinaga explains the "way of the gods", which he believes to have been found in the ancient scriptures.
 This was to be of great importance to the founding of Fukko Shintō, which aimed to revive traditional Japanese Shinto.

 Hirata Atsutane also played a major role in shaping the movement.
 He was inspired by Motoori Norinaga's book, and came to clarify Japan's ancient history, as well as demonstrate the legitimacy of the kōdō (imperial way) to the world.
-Hirata also carried out prominent research on subjects related to the spirit world, such as the realm of the dead and the soul, and put forward his own version of kokugaku, which referred to other religious groups such as the hokke sect, mikkyō, Christianity and Daoism.
+Hirata also carried out prominent research on subjects related to the spirit world, such as the realm of the dead and the soul, and put forward his own version of kokugaku, which referred to other religious groups such as the hokke sect, Vajrayana, Christianity and Daoism.
 His ideas would become crucial for many proponents of Ko-Shintō such as Honda Chikaatsu and Kawatsura Bonji.

 In the Meiji period, a number of Hirata's followers entered the government, where they encouraged the separation of Buddhism and Shinto, and the introduction of Shinto as the state religion.
 During the same period, Honda Chikaatsu, his disciple Nagasawa Katsutate, and Onisaburo Deguchi systematized the ancient Shinto doctrine of Ichirei Shikon (one soul four spirits), according to which the human soul is a so-called naohi (a division of an origin god), which controls four spirits: Ara-Mitama, Nigi-Mitama, Kushi-mitama, and Saki-Mitama.